Start point - Askham - car park by

 point.
 Then it descends via Troutbeck Park, Troutbeck, Robin Lane

-& Jenkin Crag to end at GALAVA ROMAN FORT (Ambleside).
-We
+& Jenkin Crag to end at GALAVA ROMAN FORT (Ambleside)."

 tried to visualise the cohorts of Roman soldiers that had walked